MAST30034-Applied-Data-Science/generic-real-estate-consulting-project-group-43/README.md

 ### 4.2.1 OLS Model

 ### 4.2.2 XGboost Model
 Due to the lack of historical data, the dataset is biased.
-Therefore, the XGboost model is used for the rent price prediction, referring to the `/models/ren_price_xgboost.ipynb`
+Therefore, the XGboost model is used for the rent price prediction, referring to the `/models/ren_price_xgboost.ipynb`.
+With using holdout method for train test split, the XGboost regression model is trained, and the training accuracy is 0.718 while the test accuracy is 0.688.
+A feature importance graph is also plotted by XGboost built-in function.
+Further, this notebook predicts the rent prices for 2023 - 2027.

 ### 4.2.3 Random Forest

 ### 4.2.4 Neural Network Model

-**[Need to complete later] philip, jin, katherine**
+**[Need to complete later] philip, jin**

 ### 4.3 Rental Price Growth Rate Calculation